billhhh/ShaSpec/README.md

 ## Updates

 22/Sept/2024 Strengthen sample efficiency of locate bbx functions in BraTSDataSet.py.
+The model should converge much faster now, you may try with smaller iteration number.
 For more details, you can refer to https://github.com/billhhh/ShaSpec/commit/bcd8a14cf3b68b9f9ad286a58a27d3cec20f230e

 ## Installation